 They can only answer one question on each

 sheet.
-If they answer question 1 than their vehicle moves one
+If they answer question 1 then their vehicle moves one

-square; if they answer question 2 then they move two squares.
-If
+square; if they answer question 2 then they move two squares and

 they answered incorrectly they stay where they are.